 - Wood paddles are often the cheapest, but they are also the heaviest, making them somewhat harder to control.

 A beginner may want to choose a lighter-weight paddle with an oversized head as it will provide more control and increase the odds of hitting the ball.
 A more experienced player, on the other hand, may be willing to choose a heavier paddle but one with more power.
-Ultimately, however, you should choose the paddle that feels most comfortable for you—so it’s worth trying out at least a few options before settling on one.
+Ultimately, however, you should choose the paddle that feels most comfortable for you.
+It’s worth trying out at least a few options before settling on one.

-Pickleballs have holes like Wiffle Balls and come in two basic designs for either indoor or outdoor use.
-(The balls with larger holes are typically for indoor use, since wind is less of a concern.)
+Pickleballs have holes like wiffle balls and come in two basic designs for either indoor or outdoor use.
+The balls with larger holes are typically for indoor use, since wind is less of a concern.
 They come in a large variety of colors, but yellow is the most popular color for outdoor balls because it stands out nicely against blue or green courts.
 Indoor pickleballs come in a wide range of colors.
 The International Federation of Pickleball requires that pickleballs not be more than one color.

 The court you use may already have a pickleball net of the right size and length, but if not, you can buy a USAPA Portable Net System that’s easy to carry and set up.